adambard/learnxinyminutes-docs/erlang.html.markdown

 %% 1.
 Variables and pattern matching.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+% In Erlang new variables are bound with an `=` statement.
 Num = 42.  % All variable names must start with an uppercase letter.

 % Erlang has single-assignment variables; if you try to assign a different